-Some people confuse fitness watches with smartwatches, but they are not quite the same thing.
-Smartwatches are primarily an extension for your smartphone – allowing you to receive notifications and control apps from your wrist.
+So you’re here because you’re looking for the best fitness trackers on the market, right?
+Unsurprisingly, some people confuse fitness watches with smartwatches, but they are not quite the same thing.
+Simply, smartwatches are primarily an extension for your smartphone – allowing you to receive notifications and control apps from your wrist.

 Fitness watches are different.
 Their primary purpose is to collect 24/7 health data and deliver this in a useful format.
 You can then use this data to monitor your health and set fitness goals.
 Although all fitness watches share a common goal, they are not created equally.